Tanguyvans/SecureBFL/readMe.md

 5. Check if the block and models are valid.
 6. Generate false data on multiple nodes.
 7. Store only the reference hash and the hash of the weights on the model.
+8. Creation of the client layer to send the models to the nodes
+9. Creation of the cluster among clients
+10. Creation of the SMPC protocol among the clients

 ## ToDo

+### Communcation protocol

 1. Create a final consensus protocol.
 2. The global should be validated by multiple nodes before adding it to the chain.
 3. Gossip ?
 At the moment the model is fully connected
 4. Create a warning when the node has poisonned data.
-5. Add clusters where each cluster communicates with a node to add data on the chain.
-6. client authentification (certificate to verify who they are claiming to be)
+5. client authentification (certificate to verify who they are claiming to be)

+### SMPC

+1. Check that all the clients have sent their SMPC model before doing the aggregation 2.

 ## proto